 Also known as carambola

-One look at this fruit and you would be able to guess the name without ever having heard of it before thanks to the five ridges that run down its sides.
+One look at this fruit and you can guess the name without ever having heard of it before thanks to the five ridges that run down its sides.
 Not only is it juicy and delicious but often times it is sliced and the cross sections will be used to garnish drinks or food platters.
+Easily one of my favorite Southeast Asia fruit.

 Apparently this fruit can grow to weigh 30 kilos or more, however I’ve only seen the smaller varieties for sale from street vendors in Vietnam.
 I don’t really know how to describe the taste (that’s why I’m not a food blogger!) but they are really good and really sticky.
 They also have a large seed in the center.